 The Campa de Torres

-The Campa de Torres is another of the cardinal points of the Roman legacy in the municipality of Gijón, one of the Asturian sites that first showed its connection with the empire.
-It is a cape located west of the Bay of Gijón and the Cimadevilla neighborhood, from here we can enjoy magnificent views of the city.
-This watchtower is the current headquarters of the Campa Arqueológico Natural de la Campa Torres, in which the "oppidum noega" is clearly visible, a Celtic town specialized in metallurgy cited by Strabo, Pomponio, Mela and Plinio.
-Besides delighting us with the primitive circular dwellings of the ástures, we can clearly see the subsequent influx of romanization, which definitively introduced the rectangular interior.
+The Campa de Torres It is another of the cardinal points of the Roman legacy in the municipality of Gijón, one of the Asturian sites that first showed its connection with the empire.
+It is a cape located west of the bay of Gijón and the neighborhood of Cimadevilla, from here we can enjoy magnificent views of the city.
+This watchtower is the current headquarters of the Campa Torres Natural Archaeological Park, in which it is clearly observed the "oppidum noega", a Celtic town specialized in metallurgy mentioned by Strabo, Pomponio, Mela and Plinio.
+In addition to delighting us with the primitive circular dwellings of the Asturians, the later influence of Romanization is clearly appreciated, which definitively introduced the rectangular room.

 All this is clearly explained to us in an annex building that serves as a permanent exhibition, and that also has a temporary exhibition hall, workshops and assembly hall.